 Last night I went to a school event wearing a black and white leopard print dress.
-Turns out, three of my friends had the same idea.
-One was wearing a zebra dress, another animal print shoes, and the third a top.
-So obviously we took lots of pictures to capture our coincidence, and the whole time it didn’t occur to me once that people might think the event in question was a hoochie convention.
-The reason, you see, is that we kept it classy.
-My silk dress had long sleeves, my friend wore a blazer over hers, and the girls with the top & shoes were otherwise dressed fairly classic-ly (real word? eh, never mind, I’m still kinda tipsy from last night).
+Turns out, three of my friends had the same idea!
+(I am now realizing in retrospect that this isn’t so extraordinary, but seemed like a crazy coincidence at the time.)
+Aaaaanyway… one of my friends was wearing a zebra dress, another animal print shoes, and the third a leopard top.
+So obviously we took lots of pictures to capture our coordination miracle, and it never once crossed my mind that we might have looked like we were at a Jersey Shore-themed costume party.
+The reason was good balance.
+My silk dress had long sleeves, my friend wore a blazer over hers, and the girls with the top & shoes were otherwise dressed fairly classic-ly (real word? whatever, I’m still tipsy from last night).

 The same principle goes for a home.
-I think animal print can be a totally fun and luxurious way to liven up your decor, but you don’t want to risk it looking like a bachelorette party.
-Thankfully, there’s a way to be a kitty in the street and a tiger in the sheets/kitchen/living room/bathroom without going overboard.
+I think animal print can be a totally fun and luxurious way to liven up a room decor, you just don’t wanna risk it looking like a bachelorette party.
+Thankfully, there’s a way to be a kitty in the street and a tiger in the sheets/kitchen/living room/bathroom (yup still tipsy) without going overboard.
 Here are my rules of thumb:

 1) Limit it to one area.
 So, no, the rug can’t match the curtains.